 - A. All definitions contained in R.I.
 Gen. Laws Chapters 27-9.1 and 27-29 are hereby incorporated by reference.
 As otherwise used in this Part: - 1.
 "Aftermarket part," as defined in R.I.
-Gen. Laws § 27-10.2-1, means a motor vehicle body replacement part that is not an original equipment manufacturer part. - 2.
+Gen. Laws § 27-10.2-1, means a motor vehicle replacement part that is not an original equipment manufacturer part. - 2.
 "Automobile body shop," as defined in R.I.
-Gen. Laws § 5-38-1, means any establishment, garage, or work area enclosed within a building where repairs are made or caused to be made to motor vehicle bodies, including fenders, bumpers, chassis and similar components of motor vehicle bodies as distinguished from the seats, motor, transmission and other accessories for propulsion and general running gear of motor vehicles, except as provided in R.I.
-Gen. Laws § 5-38-20.
+Gen. Laws § 5-38-1. - 3.
+"Agent" means any individual, corporation, association, partnership or other legal entity authorized to represent an insurer with respect to a claim.

-- 3. "Agent" means any individual, corporation, association, partnership or other legal entity authorized to represent an insurer with respect to a claim. - 4.
-"Claimant" means either a first party claimant, a third-party claimant, or both. - 5.
+- 4. "Claimant" means either a first party claimant, a third-party claimant, or both. - 5.
 "Claim file" means any retrievable electronic file, paper file or combination of both. - 6.
 "Days" means calendar days. - 7.
 "Department" means the Rhode Island Department of Business Regulation. - 8.
 "Director" means the Director of the Department of Business Regulation or his or her designee. - 9.
 "Division" means the Insurance Division of the Department of Business Regulation. - 10.
 "Documentation" includes, but is not limited to, all pertinent communications, transactions, notes, work papers, claim forms, bills, and explanation of benefits forms relative to the claim. - 11.
 "Fair market value" means the retail value of a motor vehicle as set forth in a current edition of a nationally recognized compilation of retail values commonly used by the automotive industry to establish values of motor vehicles. - 12.
 "First party claimant" means an individual, corporation, association, partnership or other legal entity asserting a right to payment under his, her or its insurance policy or insurance contract arising out of a loss covered by the policy or contract. - 13.
 "Investigation" means all activities of an insurer directly or indirectly related to the determination of liabilities under coverages afforded by an insurance policy or insurance contract. - 14.
 "Licensed motor vehicle glass repair shop" means a motor vehicle glass repair shop that has a current valid license for motor vehicle glass repair issued under R.I.
-Gen. Laws §5-38.5. - 1415.
+Gen. Laws § 5-38.5. - 15.
 "Notification of claim" means any notification, by a claimant, whether in writing or other means, acceptable under the terms of an insurance policy to an insurer or its agent which reasonably apprises the insurer of the facts pertinent to a claim.

-- 1516.
-"Original equipment manufacturer part" or "OEM part" shall be defined as in R.I.
-Gen. Laws § 27-10.2-1(2). - 1617.
+- 16. "Original equipment manufacturer part" or "OEM part" shall be defined as in R.I.
+Gen. Laws § 27-10.2-1(2). - 17.
 "Replacement vehicle" means a motor vehicle which is of like kind and quality.
-A motor vehicle of like kind and quality shall be: - a. be manufactured by the same manufacturer; - b. be the same or newer model year; - c. have a similar body style; - d. have similar options and mileage; and - e. be in as good or better overall condition as the motor vehicle deemed to be a total loss. - 1718.
-"Third party claimant" means any person asserting a claim against any person holding insured status under a policy or certificate of an insurer. - 1819.
+A motor vehicle of like kind and quality shall: - a. be manufactured by the same manufacturer; - b. be the same or newer model year; - c. have a similar body style; - d. have similar options and mileage; and - e. be in as good or better overall condition as the motor vehicle deemed to be a total loss. - 18.
+"Third party claimant" means any person asserting a claim against any person holding insured status under a policy or certificate of an insurer. - 19.
 "Writing" includes electronic communications pursuant to R.I.
-Gen. Laws Chapter 42-127.1. - 4920.
+Gen. Laws Chapter 42-127.1. - 20.
 "Written communications" includes all correspondence, regardless of source or type that is materially related to the handling of the claim.